 - played a key part in our Remembrance Assembly

-The whole school gathered on 11.11.19, ahead of a two minute silence which was started by Mr McKenzie playing the Last Post.
-During our time of reflection the school took time to pause, reflect and remember.
+The whole school gathered on 11.11.22 with some of our Service Families.
+Meeting outside is very poignant and allows us to listen to nature and the canons in the distance.
+The gathering, in which the whole community attended (some in their uniforms) enabled us to reflect and remember.
 We were very pleased to be joined by some of our service families who supported our time of remembrance by reading poems and presenting our wreath.
+During our time of reflection, the school took time to pause, reflect and remember.
 A tribute was made to all our families, past and present who have serving armed forces personnel; in particular, those who are currently on deployment.

 Bear on Deployment

 If you are going to be deployed, please let us know.
 Do you have an e mail address that we could have whilst you are away?
-This would be really useful, as your child will be able to keep in touch during service club held every Friday lunch time 1230 – 1300 in the ICT suite.
-The club is hosted by Mrs Gardner.
+This would be really useful, as your child will be able to keep in touch during service club held every Tuesday after school.
 We can make arrangements for them to communicate at other times too.
 You may also like to take Booty Bear, Jack Bear or Marine Bear on deployment with you so that they can keep us posted of their travels.